MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 When you execute this program, you should get the following console output:  "Congratulations, you made your first successful API call!
 Done!
 Press any key to close."

-At this point, you can start making other api calls, and building your game.
+- At this point, you can start making other API calls, and building your game.

-To build Admin utilities, see the alternate source files in the PlayFab CSharpSdk zip file: {CSharpSdk}/PlayFabClientSDK/source.
+- To build Admin utilities, see the alternate source files in the [PlayFab CSharpSdk zip file]({CSharpSdk}/PlayFabClientSDK/).

 For a list of all available client API calls, or many other topics, see our [PlayFab API References](../../api-references/index.md) documentation.

 Happy coding!